Consider these telecom geomarketing no-nos!

 You probably spend a lot of time reading about marketing best practices, but after awhile the advice starts to blur together.
 What you need is the equivalent of an alarm that prevents you from doing any marketing moves that are hazardous to your organization’s health.
 By avoiding these multichannel marketing mistakes, you save time, money and a lot of frustration.

 Ignoring Your Audience

 Your marketing needs to speak to your target audience if you want them to pay attention to your messaging.
 Using images of people that don’t match their demographic, talking down to them or assuming they know what you know can quickly lose their interest.
-Stock images are great, but let’s face it, not every family is happy, blonde and in a spotless house.
+Stock images are great, but let’s face it, not every family is happy, blonde, and in a spotless house.
 Review your imagery with a critical eye.
-Will it be relatable to the people viewing it?
+Will it be relevant to the people viewing it?

 You probably don’t have an endless marketing budget.
 Determine what an effective campaign looks like and regularly review your efforts to adjust as needed.
 Track key performance indicators and test different combinations of audience targeting.
 If the campaign fails, you have a lot of great data points on what to avoid in the future.
 The ones that succeed end up getting analyzed to determine why it worked so well.
 You end up fine-tuning your marketing campaign and making the most of your budget.